Sparta Monday Night

 contacting his object ball.
 However, after contact with his object ball, an

-object ball must be pocketed or the cue ball or any numbered ball must contact
+object ball must be pocketed or the cue ball or any

-a rail.
-Failure to meet these requirements is a foul.
+numbered ball must contact a rail.
+Failure to meet these requirements is a

 4. Each